 Each Roman Catholic parish is required by church law to possess a set of parish books including baptismal, marriage and death registers.
-As such, Ste.
-Anne maintains sacramental records for every sacrament that takes place in the church — baptisms, weddings, etc.
+As such, the Basilica of Ste.
+Anne de Detroit maintains sacramental records for every sacrament that takes place in the church — baptisms, weddings, etc.

 All records prior to 1900 are stored in the Archives of the Archdiocese of Detroit for historic preservation.